yuki-kimoto/gitprep/README.md

 # Features

 * Github clone
-* Portable, you can install your unix/linux server
+* Portable. you can install it into your Unix/Linux server.
 * Perl 5.8.7+ only needed
 * CGI support
-* Having built-in web werver, Reverse Proxy support
+* Having built-in web werver, Reverse proxy support

 # Installation into Shared Server